Digital Storytelling Interventions to Promote Cancer Screening Among Hispanic/Latino Adults in Primary Care Settings

 Latino populations, especially those living in rural areas, experience a disproportionately high prevalence of type 2 diabetes mellitus.
 They are also less likely to achieve optimal glycemic control and have 1.5 times higher age adjusted diabetes related mortality rate than non-Hispanic Whites.

-SAGE Publishing and Journal of Transcultural Nursing.
-22 December 2020
+Journal of Transcultural Nursing SAGE 2020

 Pilot Feasibility Study of a Digital Storytelling Intervention for Immigrant and Refugee Adults With Diabetes